Exploring The 10+ Best Beaches On Naxos Island, Greece

 THE BEST BEACHES ON NAXOS ISLAND

-Plaka Beach sums up what makes Naxos’ beaches so special - a stretch of clear blue Aegean sea accompanied by endless expanses of soft, white sand, a smattering of tanned locals and tourists, and a myriad of hip beach bars set amongst the dunes.
+Plaka Beach captures what makes Naxian beaches so special: clear blue Aegean waters, endless stretches of soft white sand, a smattering of sun-kissed beachgoers and a handful of hip beach bars set among the dunes.

-Plaka might feel a little more refined than Prokopios, but it still maintains a certain unspoiled feeling to it, especially the southeastern side, where farmland still meets the beach.
-It’s the best of both worlds that makes Plaka our favourite beach on Naxos.
+Plaka feels a little more refined than Prokopios, but does so without losing its unspoilt charm — especially on the southeastern stretch where farmland still runs right up to the sea.
+It’s this best of both worlds vibe that made Plaka our favourite beach on the island.

 THE DETAILS